 I squeezed my hands in front of me, suddenly nervous at the thought of being alone with my thoughts.

-I sighed, “Thank you, Liam, for everything.
-I know you and Cullen don’t get along too well but I’d hate to be a bigger wedge in your relationship.”
+I sighed, “Thank you, Liam.
+For everything.
+I know you and Cullen don’t get along well but I’d hate to be a bigger wedge in your relationship.”

 He surprised me by closing the distance in two steps and pulling me close.
 A little sigh escaped my lips and I took in his scent.
 The summer air mixed with his cologne.